aditya-vana/JoltCode/README.md

 ## Acknowledgements
 This project was developed independently as a learning and portfolio project.
 Special thanks to the open-source community behind **Monaco Editor** and front-end UI libraries that made this project possible.

-##Author
+---

+## Author
 Developed by Aditya Vana
 Built with HTML, CSS, and JavaScript, powered by Monaco for a seamless coding experience.